-The best places to stay in Zagreb are featured in this article, which will give you a brief tourism and cost of travel overview in the capital of Croatia
+Best places to stay in Zagreb: discover the most interesting areas and the cost of travel in the capital of Croatia

 Where to stay in Zagreb?
 This post will guide you through some of the best areas to stay in Zagreb, such as the Gornij Grad and the area around the Ban Jelacic Square.